axelzwaans/paws-backend/README.md

 The models as displayed above work together nicely to create a simple social media app.
 Users can create profiles, create posts, like and comment on other user's posts, and follow other users to see their content in their feed.

-- **Profiles** - Used to store information about each user, such as their username, email address, and profile picture.
+- **Profiles** - Used to store information about each user, such as their username and profile picture.
 This information is used to identify the user throughout the app.

 - **Posts** - Used to store the actual content that users create, such as photos or text.
 Each post is associated with a specific user, using a foreign key relationship between the "profiles" and "posts" models.